danswer-ai/danswer/CONTRIBUTING.md

 docker compose -f docker-compose.dev.yml -p danswer-stack up -d --build search_engine
 ```
 #### Running Danswer
-@Chris can you verify this section?
-I again run most things via IDE so want to know what you think

 To start the frontend, navigate to `danswer/web` and run:
 ```bash
 DISABLE_AUTH=true npm run dev